chinchalinchin/elara/src/source/02_research/00_palindromes.rst

     | ᚠ | = 12

 This example demonstrates the essential difference in the notions of length that have been introduced.
 Indeed, the analysis has accumulated a myriad of ways of describing length.
 It is worthwhile to list them in a descending hierarchy and clarify the distinctions.
 Let *s* be a String with Character-level representation **S** and Word-level representation **W**:sub:`s`.
-The hierarchy of its "spatial" dimensions is given below, in order of greatest to least (this fact will be proven).
+The hierarchy of its "spatial" dimensions is given below, in order of greatest to least (this fact will be proven in Theorem 2.1.2).
 Terminology is introduced in parenthesis to distinguish these notions of length,

    - | S | (Character Length): The number of Characters contained in a String.
    - l(s) (String Length): The number of non-Empty Characters contained in a String.
    - Λ(s) (Word Length): The number of Words contained in a String

 Note the first two levels are purely syntactical.
 Any String *s* will have a length *l(s)* and a cardinality | S |.
 However, not every String possesses Word length, *Λ(s)*.
 Word length contains semantic information.
 While the presence of Word length does not necessarily mean the String is semantic, e.g. "asdf dog fdsa", Word length does signal an *extension* of Strings into the semantic domain.

 The following theorem proves an intuitive concept: the total number of Characters in all of the Words in a Sentence must exceed the number of Words in a Sentence (since there are no Words with a negative amount of Characters).

-**Theorem 2.1.1** ∀ ζ ∈ C:sub:`L`:  ∑:sub:`α ∈ W_ζ` l(α) ≥ Λ(ζ)
+**Theorem 2.1.1** ∀ ζ ∈ C:sub:`L`:  ∑:sub:`(i, α) ∈ W_ζ` l(α) ≥ Λ(ζ)

 This theorem can be stated in natural language as follows: For any sentence *ζ* in a Corpus C:sub:`L`, the sum of the String Lengths of the Words in *ζ* is always greater than the Word Length of *ζ*.